 All Surfshark’s apps have a kill switch feature that can prevent your data from falling through the digital cracks.
-Its other features include an Ad-blocker (CleanWeb), split tunneling (WhiteLister), and VPN chaining (MultiHop), powerful encryption, kill switch, and tons of other features, all available in Surfshark by default.
+Its other features include an Ad-blocker (CleanWeb), split tunneling (WhiteLister), VPN chaining (MultiHop), powerful encryption, kill switch, and tons of other features, all available in Surfshark by default.

 P2P Performance & Speed

-In terms of speeds, in my testing, Surfshark managed to deliver decent download speeds.
+In terms of speeds, in our testing, Surfshark managed to deliver decent download speeds.
 Large torrenting files are not an issue with an average speed of 24.74 Mbps on a 30 Mbps connection.
 Surfshark has important security, privacy features, and speed factors that any reliable VPN for torrenting should have.
 It offers the best download speeds and has a network of 3200+ servers in 65 countries.

 Torrenting VPN at an affordable cost!